The roots of one of the first all-Black bands to play and tour as a “punk rock” group starts around 1970 on Detroit’s east side.

 “Musically, the group was surprisingly good.
 The material was a cross between Jimi Hendrix and the Funkadelics.
 It had the feel and punch of the Rolling Stones’ “Jumpin’ Jack Flash” – that could have been because one of the group’s songs used pretty much the same chord changes,” wrote Dave Zurawik, the reporter for the Detroit Free Press.

-If you happen to have information about the band, please let us know.
+If you happen to have any additional information about the band or recordings please let us know.